CristianaOD/-Matrix-Project-Snake-Game/README.md

 # Matrix-Project-Snake-Game

 This is a reproduction of the classic snake game, using Arduino.
+In making it, I used the code of several students from older years.
+Also, I collaborated with my colleague Ruxandra Cîrstea.

 <details>
   <summary><h2><b>Task  Requirements📌</b></h2></summary>